SC.5.E.5.3

 Telescope Tally:

-Students will read a passage about Asteroids, Comets and Meteors and discuss the material within their groups.
+In this Model Eliciting Activity (MEA), students will read a passage about Asteroids, Comets and Meteors and discuss the material within their groups.
 Students will then read an article about telescopes and features of telescopes.
 As a group, students will rate a list of telescopes by deciding which features they feel are most important.
 Students will be assessed on their writing skills as well as the science material they learned during the supplemental reading.

 Original Student Tutorials Science - Grades K-8